Otyakam/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 21:  Write a script that reverse its input
-Task 22:  A script that displays all users and their home directories, sorted by users Task 23:  A command that finds all empty files and directories in the current directory and all sub-directories
+Task 22:  A script that displays all users and their home directories, sorted by users Task 23:  A command that finds all empty files and directories in the current directory and all sub-directories Task 24:  A script that lists all the files with a .gif extension in the current directory and all its sub-directories